-We seek to leverage on the ever-increasing global incentives to encourage the development of new antibiotics.
-Our lead compound RECCE® 327 has been awarded Qualified Infectious Disease Product (QIDP) designation under the US Generating Antibiotic Incentives Now (GAIN) Act.
-QIDP designation provides significant commercial benefits, including Fast Track designation, plus 10 years of market exclusivity post approval.
+We seek to leverage the ever-increasing global incentives to encourage the development of new antibiotics.
+The U.S Food and Drug Administration (FDA) awarded Recce Qualified Infectious Disease Product (QIDP) designation under the Generating Antibiotic Initiatives Now (GAIN) Act emphasising the potential of our lead candidate, RECCE® 327.

 This designation fast tracks RECCE® 327 through the regulatory review process so it can be available to treat patients with serious or life-threatening conditions sooner.
 Additionally, RECCE® 327 has been given rights to be used in Australia as a last resort for patients with sepsis under the Therapeutic Goods Administration (TGA) Special Access Scheme – Category A.